-I am an evolutionary ecologist interested in understanding the eco-evolutionary processes that govern species geographical ranges and community assembly.
-I use a combination of experimental evolution, data syntheses, and field work to test how rapid feedbacks between population genetics and ecology scale up to influence macroecological patterns of biodiversity across space and over time.
-My research integrates themes from evolutionary biology, population ecology, and community ecology.
+I use a combination of experimental evolution, field work, and data synthesis approaches to test how the interaction between population genetics and ecology scales up to govern: (1) limits and changes to species distributions; (2) spatio-temporal patterns of species coexistence; (3) and evolutionary responses to warming in ecological communities.
+My research integrates themes and frameworks from evolutionary biology, population ecology, and community ecology.

 I am currently a Faculty of Arts & Sciences Postdoctoral Fellow with Megan Frederickson at the Department of Ecology and Evolutionary Biology, University of Toronto.
 I completed my PhD with Amy Angert at the Biodiversity Research Centre, University of British Columbia.
 I did my undergraduate research with Ally Phillimore at the Institute of Evolutionary Biology, University of Edinburgh.